Main Menu (Mobile)- Block

 Focused Ion Beam Scanning Electron Microscopy (FIB-SEM) is an advanced technique to make 3D images of biological cells in tissues with superior z-axis (vertical) resolution, generating easily interpretable data for reconstruction.
-FIB-SEM produces detailed images of cell features like protein complexes and membranes through sequential etching of a sample surface by an electron beam.
+FIB-SEM produces detailed images of cell features like protein complexes and membranes through an electron beam's sequential etching of a sample surface.
 Until the developments of Enhanced FIB-SEM by C. Shan Xu and Harald Hess, presented here, the image produced had been limited to a single cell or small volume of cells.

-The inherent technical limitations on FIB-SEM were slow imaging speed and lack of long-term system stability, that improved on the abilities of TEM, still limited the image volume.
-The Hess lab masterfully re-engineered the FIB-SEM instrument orientation, reliability, and self-correction components, developed instrument designs and techniques to accelerate image acquisition and achieving dramatically improved performance.
+The inherent technical limitations on FIB-SEM were slow imaging speed and lack of long-term system stability, which improved the abilities of TEM, still limited the image volume.
+However, the Hess lab masterfully re-engineered the FIB-SEM instrument orientation, reliability, and self-correction components, developed instrument designs, and techniques to accelerate image acquisition, and achieving dramatically improved performance.

 This development continues with the full resources and attention of the FIB-SEM Technology, led by C. Shan Xu.

-The enhanced FIB-SEM methods allows a system to operate continuously for months an image volumes greater than 106 µm3.
-At this range, connectomics studies and mapping neuronal processes is possible and it avoids tedious human proofreading.
+The enhanced FIB-SEM methods allow a system to operate continuously for months and image volumes greater than 106 µm3.
+At this range, connectomics studies and mapping neuronal processes is possible, and it avoids tedious human proofreading.